How to Make Reading Japanese Easy

 When you first open the app, you will see your stats for how much you have studied with the app.
 Beneath that, you will see an area where you can upload your own files into the app.
 I recommend mostly using the app for reading novels or articles that you upload yourself.

 You can also scroll down a little farther to see Japanese texts provided by the app.
-This is useful if you are looking for something easier or not sure what to read.
+This is useful if you are looking for something easier or are not sure what to read.

 When you open the reader, it will look like the image below.
-The reading mode can be changed in the settings by tapping the gear icon in the upper right corner if you don’t like how it looks.
+The reading mode can be changed in the settings by tapping the gear icon in the upper-right corner if you don’t like how it looks.
 You can also see a word’s definition and reading by tapping on it.

 iTranscreen